 If your school offers electronic transcripts, you may request that the paperless version be sent directly to Graduate Admissions.
-In the application, simply upload a receipt verifying that you did send the transcript; the receipt should list the processing date and mailing address.
+In the application, upload a receipt verifying you had the transcript sent to either Graduate Admissions or the academic program; the receipt should list the processing date and mailing address.
 Transcripts will be considered official if they are sent directly by the degree granting institution.

 4. Submit the application and pay the application fee

 5. Check your application status

 Initial review and admission recommendation are completed by the program to which you applied.
 Additional information about the application process is available here.

 Once a decision has been made on your application, you will receive an e-mail to check your electronic decision letter.
 This is the official notification of a decision.
 Your decision letter can be found on your Check Application Status page.

 If you are admitted to a program, and accept the offer, you will be required to submit an official transcript for GPA and degree conferral verification by your second semester of enrollment.
 In order for transcripts to be considered official, they must be sent directly from the institution.
 KU does not consider transcripts that come from applicants or that have been in the applicant's possession as official.
 You may be admitted with the transcript you uploaded to the application; however, Graduate Admissions must receive your official transcript - sent directly from your institution - before you will be permitted to enroll for your second semester of courses.

 The official final transcript must show that a degree was conferred.

 The official transcript must be in a sealed envelope issued from the institution or sent electronically from the institution.
 There are no exceptions.
 The transcript hold will not be removed until the transcript is received in a sealed envelope.

 Transcripts that are in a language other than English must be accompanied with English translations.
 Applicants from China or India must also provide a copy of their diploma and/or certificate.